Responsive Menu

 The Fears

 For a person with migraine, a vacation can have many hopes.
-A hope of fun and memories or hope of relaxing from life’s stress.
+A hope of fun and memories or a hope of relaxing from life’s stress.
 However, a vacation can also cause anxiety due to the fears.
 The fear of a migraine attack.
 This includes many questions:

 Will I ruin our trip?